webex/spark-ios-sdk-example/README.md

    Of course, you aren't allowed to submit to the App Store a binary for an unsupported achitecture, so the solution is to "manually" remove the unneeded architectures from the final binary, before submitting it.
    Daniel Kennett came up with a nice solution and provides this script to add to the build phase.
    http://stackoverflow.com/questions/30547283/submit-to-app-store-issues

+   Note this script only work in Release scheme and use for achive binary.